-There are many sources of uncertainty as to the eventual values of outstanding claims, including but not restricted to quality of data used in the valuation, appropriateness of the valuation model and assumptions, impact of past legislative reform, future legislative changes, and future economic and environmental factors.
+There are many sources of uncertainty as to the eventual values of outstanding claims, including but not restricted to: quality of data used in the valuation; appropriateness of the valuation model and assumptions; impact of past legislative reform; future legislative changes; and future economic and environmental factors.
 A risk margin increases the company's reserves to a level that is intended to have a 75% probability of adequacy.
-The risk margin analysis was updated last year to be more based on qualitative assessment of the uncertainty relating to the company's underlying exposures and closer aligned with industry benchmarking.
-Risk margins were maintained this year other than small adjustments to certain lines of business to reflect changed COVID-19 uncertainty or specific treaty circumstances.
+The risk margin analysis was updated in 2020 to be more based on qualitative assessment of the uncertainty relating to the company's underlying exposures and closer aligned with industry benchmarking.
+Risk margins from the analysis were maintained this year, with previous adjustments to certain lines of business to reflect COVID-19 uncertainty or specific treaty circumstances removed.
 The assumptions regarding uncertainty for each line of business were applied to the central estimates, and the results were aggregated, allowing for diversification between different lines of business.
-The risk margins on a gross basis applied to the company's major categories of business were
+The risk margins on a gross basis applied to the company's major categories of business were:

-2021 2020
+2022 2021

-Proportional, Property & Marine 13 4% 11 3%
+Proportional, Property & Marine: 11.3% 13.4%

-Proportional, Casualty 15 6% 15 6%
+Proportional, Casualty: 14.2% 15.6%

-Non-proportional, Property & Marine 16 1% 16 1%
+Non-proportional, Property & Marine: 16.1% 16.1%

-Non-proportional, Casualty 21 1% 21 1%
+Non-proportional, Casualty: 19.3% 21.1%